Holy kiss: History

 From an early date, to guard against any abuse of this form of salutation, women and men were required to sit separately, and the kiss of peace was given only by women to women and by men to men, with closed mouths.

 The holy kiss was distinguished as a ritual only to be partaken of by baptized Christians, with catechumens and non-Christians not being greeted this way.
 Apostolic Tradition specified with regard to catechumens: "When they have prayed they shall not give the kiss of peace for their kiss is not yet holy".

 In the Church

+Among Conservative Anabaptists, such as the Conservative Mennonite churches and the Dunkard Brethren Church, the holy kiss is counted as an ordinance of the Church.
+As such, denominations of Conservative Anabaptism observe the practice of the holy kiss.

-The practice remains a part of the worship in traditional churches, including the Roman Catholic Church, Eastern Catholic Churches, Eastern Orthodox churches, Oriental Orthodox churches, the Church of the East; the Lutheran Church, the Anglican Church, and among Spiritual Christians, where it is often called the kiss of peace, sign of peace, Holy kiss or simply peace or pax.
-It is practiced as a part of worship in many Anabaptist heritage groups including the Schwarzenau Brethren (Old German Baptist Brethren) and Apostolic Christian Church.
+The practice of a sign of peace remains a part of the worship in traditional churches, including the Roman Catholic Church, Eastern Catholic Churches, Eastern Orthodox churches, Oriental Orthodox churches, the Church of the East; the Lutheran Church, the Anglican Church, and among Spiritual Christians, where it is often called the 'kiss of peace', 'sign of peace', 'holy kiss' or simply 'peace' or 'pax'.